-One of the authors (T. Yokoyama) was supported by the Global COE Program, "Global Center of Excellence for Mechanical Systems Innovation", by the Ministry of Education, Culture, Sports, Science and Technology, Japan.
+One of the authors (T. Yokoyama) was supported by the Global COE Program, "Global Center of Excellence for Mechanical Systems Innovation", by the Ministry of Education, Culture, Sports, Science and Technology, Japan, and was supported by Research Fellowships of the Japan Society for the Promotion of Science for Young Scientist.